 E) Use V3 or V2 parts?

-A few more options and solutions to start your own ideas
+A few more options and solutions to start your own ideas / There is also the pragmatic aponix user group on facebook!

 The pragmatic gardener should be able to see beyond the actual system and think in larger solutions.